timvink/mkdocs-print-site-plugin/docs/how-to/export-PDF.md

 If you want to automatically create PDFs of your mkdocs website, you can automate the process using a headless chrome plugin.

+If you need more control over the PDF layout, I recommend the [mkdocs-with-pdf](https://github.com/orzih/mkdocs-with-pdf) plugin.

 ## Automated export using nodejs

 We can use [nodejs](https://nodejs.org/en/) together with the [puppeteer](https://github.com/puppeteer/puppeteer) headless chrome node.js package: